-Guy Marchant had great success with his books as evidenced by the number of people who started publishing their versions of La Danse Macabre.
-The picture to the right is from a book published in 1500 by Trepperel, printed by Nicole de la Barre of Paris.
+Guy Marchant must have had great success with his books, judging by the number of people who started publishing their versions of La Danse Macabre.
+One of these was Jean Trepperel, who published La dance macabre des hommes in 1500, printed by Nicole de la Barre of Paris.

-The woodcuts are not copies of Marchant's book but of another publisher, Vèrard.
-This is not obvious at first,(1) for the copies are quite coarse.
-In Vérard's (and Marchant's) books the dancing couples appear two by two under an arcade, but because of the format of the book there's only one couple per page — with arcade and columns.
+The woodcuts are not copies of Marchant's book but of another publisher, Antoine Vèrard.
+This is not obvious at first,(1) since the copies are quite coarse.
+In Vérard's (and Marchant's) books the dancing couples appear two by two under an arcade, but owing to the narrow format of the book there's only one couple per page — with neither arcades nor columns.

-This presented a technical problem, for Vérard only included those 30 men, who appeared on the original mural in the cemetery of St. Innocents, and who Marchant included in first edition from 1485.
-This means that woodcuts were lacking for the ten dancers who had been added in 1486, This problem has been solved, partly by reusing the woodcuts — the picture to the right of the cardinal is also used for the legate, — and partly by leaving out some of these new characters.
+This presented a technical problem, for Vérard had included only those 30 men, who appeared on the original mural in the cemetery of St. Innocents, and who Marchant included in first edition from 1485.
+As a consequence woodcuts were lacking for the ten dancers who had been added in 1486.
+This problem has been solved, partly by reusing the woodcuts — the picture to the top right of the cardinal is also used for the legate, — and partly by leaving out some of these new characters.

 |2.||Sign. a.ij.
 Cut of l'acteur, with the foregoing extract, after which is the speech of the Deaths.
 Reverse.
 The same continued; no cut.|